codepope/bert-extractive-summarizer/README.md

     ````
     {"summary":"Fly is a platform for applications that need to run globally.
 Being location smart, agile over time and clever with the cloud allows us to build a deployment platform that lets you reap the benefits of lower latency for your users wherever they are.
 This is nothing like a container in the real world.
 There you create instances of your application at every location where you want low latency.
 Then, as demand grows, you'll end up scaling-up each location because scaling down is tricky and would involve a lot of automation."}
     ````
-1. So we just summarized the fly.io main doc page to 10% (0.1 ratio) with the BERT based summarizer.
+1. So we just summarized the fly.io main doc page content to 10% (0.1 ratio) with the BERT based summarizer.
 1. Hope you liked it!

+## Endless Possibilites

+The possibilities for this text summarizer are endless, you could potentlially build a news summarizer app that takes all the COVID-19 news and gives out a concise digest to your readers.
+Everyone doesn't like reading long texts so summarizing it to 10% or 20% will save a lot of time.

+Of course the summaries won't be perferct, thats where you can read more about the BERT algorithm and read the configs on the main repo.
+Happy MLing :)